How do you react when you get angry with your spouse? Your reaction to a conflict can make or break your relationship.

 So before you allow your temper to get the best of you, stop.
 Keep your mouth closed for a moment while you think about what you truly need to say.
 Pray that you will be able to control your temper and communicate a feeling of compassion and understanding for your partner and not one of anger.
 Pray that you can speak with your spouse as Christ would.

-Know someone who could benefit from this prayer?
+Know someone who could benefit from this blog?
 Share it on social media and get the word out about the effect of bad tempers on marriage and how to improve your conflict resolution using prayer and scripture.